sashatran/sashatran/README.md

 I'm a UI/UX/Front End Engineer.
 I build creative web things.

-⚡ Lately, I've been building Vue/Nuxt, React/Next projects for Web3 projects.
+⚡ Lately, I've been working on for Web3 Vue/Nuxt, React/Next projects.

 ⭐️ You can also find my work on [Codepen](https://codepen.io/sashatran) and my photography work on [Instagram](https://www.instagram.com/sasha.codes/)